Stitch & Ai: Characters

 Kyle Hebert, Bobby Thong, Sarah Anne Williams, Deborah Crane, Jacob Craner, and Steve Kramer provide additional voices.
+Among Craner's voice roles is a Jaboodie agent appearing in the final two episodes who disguises himself as a human to be Ai's new "brother" named "Yong".

 Episodes

 Production

 Stitch & Ai is produced by Anhui Xinhua Media and Panimation Hwakai Media in association with Disney with additional work by Showfun Animation, Shanghai Fire & Ice Media, and Shanghai Aoju Media.
 The series began broadcast on CCTV-14 on March 27, 2017.
-Unlike Stitch!, this series was produced in co-operation with American Disney animators to maintain a sense of visual continuity to the original American-produced films and TV series.
+Unlike Stitch!, this series was produced in co-operation with American Disney animators—including those who worked on Lilo & Stitch: The Series—to maintain a sense of visual continuity to the original American-produced films and TV series.
+Such artists included Greg Guler, the character designer of Gargoyles and a lead character designer on Lilo & Stitch: The Series.
 The series was produced as part of an effort by Disney to enter the Chinese animation market.
 It was originally produced in English then dubbed into Mandarin Chinese.

 Tony Craig, an executive producer of Lilo & Stitch: The Series who directed Stitch!
 The Movie, Leroy & Stitch, and the season two episodes "Spike" and "Shoe", served as director for Stitch & Ai.
 Victor Cook, who was a director for both seasons of Lilo & Stitch: The Series, was initially signed onto the Chinese series and even visited China to assist making the eighth episode.
 At first, Cook contacted Craig to storyboard the first episode, but when Cook had to drop out due to other commitments, he had Craig take over directing.
 Craig joined during pre-production, and had to delay joining in full due to a prior employment issue, although Panimation waited for him.
 Craig oversaw the storyboards, animatics, animation, most of the designs, and all the editing sessions, but he was not involved with the dialogue recordings, which happened in Los Angeles while Craig lives in North Carolina.

 The show made its English premiere on Disney Channel Asia on February 5, 2018.
 The series (except for the ninth episode "The Phoenix") later became available in the United States for free streaming on DisneyNow on December 1, 2018.
 It was later removed from the service in June 2019.